ashishngr/RoleTasker/README.md

 ## Conclusion

 With its robust features and role-based functionality, RoleTasker is an all-in-one solution for task management.
 Whether you're an **Admin** overseeing the platform, an **Assigner** managing tasks, or a **Worker** executing them, RoleTasker empowers users to work efficiently and collaboratively.

+---
+# Some Real Screen Shots